nrfconnect/sdk-nrf/samples/cellular/coap_client/README.rst

        The nRF CoAP client sample started
 #.
 Observe that the discovered IP address of the public CoAP server is displayed on the terminal emulator.
 #.
-Observe that the nRF9160 DK sends periodic CoAP GET requests to the configured server for a configured resource after it gets LTE connection.
+Observe that the nRF91 Series DK sends periodic CoAP GET requests to the configured server for a configured resource after it gets LTE connection.
 #.
 Observe that the sample either displays the response data received from the server or indicates a timeout on the terminal.
    For more information on the response codes, see `COAP response codes`_.